 WHAT IS AP HUMAN GEOGRAPHY

 In addition to mastering the course content, each student should be prepared to pass the national college-level Advanced Placement Examination in May.
 Students may be eligible for college credit for successfully completing the exam.
-This course should prepare students to enroll in intermediate and advanced level human geography courses at the college level.
+This course prepares students to enroll in intermediate level human geography courses at the college level.

 Teacher professional development opportunities, resources, and support are available from: